 |X-ray tomographic picture (false colors) of fossil thread-like red algae.
 Credit: Stefan Bengtson|

 Scientists at the Swedish Museum of Natural History have found fossils of 1.6 billion-year-old probable red algae.
-The spectacular finds, publishing on 14 March in the open access journal PLOS Biology, indicate that advanced multicellular life evolved much earlier than previously thought.
+The spectacular finds, publishing in the open access journal PLOS Biology, indicate that advanced multicellular life evolved much earlier than previously thought.

 The scientists found two kinds of fossils resembling red algae in uniquely well-preserved sedimentary rocks at Chitrakoot in central India.
 One type is thread-like, the other one consists of fleshy colonies.
 The scientists were able to see distinct inner cell structures and so-called cell fountains, the bundles of packed and splaying filaments that form the body of the fleshy forms and are characteristic of red algae.

 "You cannot be a hundred per cent sure about material this ancient, as there is no DNA remaining, but the characters agree quite well with the morphology and structure of red algae," says Stefan Bengtson, Professor emeritus of palaeozoology at the Swedish Museum of Natural History.

 Discoveries of early multicellular eukaryotes have been sporadic and difficult to interpret, challenging scientists trying to reconstruct and date the tree of life.
 The oldest known red algae before the present discovery are 1.2 billion years old.
 The Indian fossils, 400 million years older and by far the oldest plant-like fossils ever found, suggest that the early branches of the tree of life need to be recalibrated.